bdqnghi/bi-tbcnn/README.md

 Simply run this command to train the network, the data to train is in data/algorithm_trees.pkl, the pretrained_vectors is in data/pretrained_vectors:

     $ python train.py

+After training, we can test the model easily by running:

+    $ python test.py

 Example output
 --------------